williamjames6/phaseX/notes/buildNote.md

 - Make subjective feeling for sessions look <Pretty>
 - Modify option for session entries
 - Self vs other data included
-- Holisitic download for all aspects of a givend day of training (Gym + Journal + SS of sketch?)
+PARTIAL- Holisitic download for all aspects of a givend day of training (Gym + Journal + SS of sketch?)
+            - Problems right now: handling of null/empty returns from backend, formatting of final CSV possibly related to JSON.stringify being called on already stringified content